About the Speers Gallery

 Current Speers Gallery Exhibit

-The Speers Gallery at the Kennebunk Free Library presents a mixed media exhibit by YES Art Works from January 3-29, with a reception on Saturday, January 10 from 1-3 pm.
+The Speers Gallery at the Kennebunk Free Library presents “Search for Light” by Kennebunk resident Karen Nash.
+The exhibit will run February 1-28, with a reception on Saturday, February 14 from 1-3 pm.
 All are welcome.

-Kennebunk Free Library is excited to show the works of this talented group of local artists.
+Kennebunk Free Library is excited to show the works of this passionate local artist.

 Speers Gallery Artists for 2026